 Emerald specializes in galvanizing smaller parts which are usually difficult and often not economical to galvanize in a large kettle.
-We also galvanize light to medium weight parts and anchors, and anchor chain.
-We charge $1.25/Lb for anchors or chain, or a $200 minimum on these types of parts.
+We also galvanize light to medium weight parts, anchors, and anchor chain.
+We charge $1.35/Lb for anchors or chain, and a $200 deposit on anchors or chain.

 Feel free to download the Chain Calculation Excel Sheet at the bottom of this page to figure out how much it may cost for your order, or give us a call.

 Most small parts (including all small threaded parts) are run in perforated buckets then centrifuged immediately after hot dipping.
 The centrifuge spins fast and removes excess zinc.
 This process keeps sharp edges from forming and keeps bolt threads clean, saving you labor charges.
 Chain is also put into the centrifuge, to prevent links from sticking together.

 Larger fabrications are usually wired or chained up before dipping.
 Our expert galvanizers use cranes to slowly lift them out of our kettle at an angle so that excess zinc runs off.

 The minimum diameter for galvanizing fasteners is 3/8” and the minimum size for galvanizing wood screws is #18.
 Bolts and chains up to a Rockwell hardness grade of 40 are usually acceptable to galvanize.
 Call us for our advice on other grades.
 Parts smaller than 1/2" in diameter cost more per lb than other parts, and need to be evaluated prior to sending us your order.
 Call us to discuss it.